reactiveui/website/input/docs/handbook/collections/index.md

     .AutoRefresh(model => model.IsValid) // Subscribe only to IsValid property changes
     .ToCollection()                      // Get the new collection of items .Select(x => x.All(y => y.IsValid)); // Verify all elements satisfy a condition etc.

+// Then you can convert that IObservable<bool> to a view model
+// property declared as ObservableAsPropertyHelper<bool>.
+_databasesValid = databasesValid.ToProperty(this, x => x.DatabasesValid);
 ```

+> **Note** `ToCollection()` works pretty differently internally, it re-generates the entire list every time while SourceCache/SourceList `Bind()` does addition/removals etc. `ToCollection()` is only meant for aggregation based on operations where you really need a full collection each time as an observable.

 # Converting ReactiveList to DynamicData